Norman Geisler: Calvinism

 This form of moderate Calvinism has been taught by multiple Dispensational Calvinists such as Lewis Sperry Chafer, John Walvoord and Charles Ryrie.
-Norman Geisler argued that his view of election strongly resembles also that of Thomas Aquinas.
+Norman Geisler argued that his view of election strongly resembles that of Thomas Aquinas.

 Election

-Norman Geisler spoke of election being "in according with" God's foreknowledge instead of being "based on" his foreknowledge, along with being unconditional for God, but conditional for man.
-To explain how he understood his doctrine of election, Geisler used the illustration of a young man contemplating on if he would propose to one of two ladies.
-This man then chooses to propose to the first one because he knew that she would respond to the action, while he does not propose to the second woman because he knew that she would not respond.
+Norman Geisler spoke of election being "in according with" God's foreknowledge instead of being "based on" his foreknowledge, and is additionally unconditional for God, but conditional for man.
+To explain how he understood his doctrine of election, Geisler used the illustration of a young man contemplating on potentially proposing to one of two ladies.
+The man chooses to propose to the first lady because he knew that she would respond to the action, while he does not propose to the second woman because he knew that she would not respond.
 Geisler thus believed that God effectually calls those whom he knows will respond to this call.

 Perseverance of the Saints

 Geisler also distinguished his view of the perseverance of the saints from the extreme Calvinist view.
-Geisler believed that an elect person would not be lost even if they die in sin, he strongly protested against the view that one cannot be sure that he is one of the elect until he gets to heaven.
+Geisler believed an elect person would not be lost even if they die in sin, and he strongly protested against the view that a person cannot be sure that he is one of the elect until he gets to heaven.
 Unlike some Calvinists, Geisler understood warnings in the New Testament such as that in Hebrews 10 as pertaining to a loss of eternal rewards, instead of speaking of false believers.

 Dispensationalism

 Norman Geisler believed in dispensational premillennialism, however he criticized progressive dispensationalism, ultradispensationalism and hyperdispensationalism.
-Geisler disagreed with the rejection of the human author's meaning in biblical exegesis taught by progressive dispensationalists, saying that although God knows more about the topic and sees more implications in any given text, the text cannot mean more than the human author intended.
+Contrary to progressive dispensationalism's rejection of the human author's meaning in biblical exegesis, Geisler affirmed that although God knows more about the topic and sees more implications in any given text, the text cannot mean more than the human author intended.

+Other views

+Geisler has been associated with the Free Grace movement alongside Lewis Sperry Chafer and Miles Stanford.
+Geisler articulated a moderate free grace view in his Systematic Theology, vol. 3, as opposed to what he described as the Lordship Salvation and extreme Free Grace positions.
+He also strongly advocated for the classical form of divine simplicity, arguing that God's attributes are identical to his essence.